department-of-veterans-affairs/vets-website/va-gov/pages/health-care/schedule-view-va-appointments.md

 <div class="va-sign-in-alert usa-alert usa-alert-info">
   <div class="usa-alert-body">
-    <h4 class="usa-alert-heading">You’ll need to sign in before you can schedule a VA appointment online.</h4>
+    <h4 class="usa-alert-heading">You’ll need to sign in before you can schedule, reschedule, or cancel a VA appointment online.</h4>
     <p class="usa-alert-text">
       <p>Try signing in with your DS Logon, My HealtheVet, or ID.me account.
 If you don’t have any of those accounts, you can create one.</p>
       <button class="usa-button-primary">Sign In or Create an Account</button>